mesn1985/WebApplicationSecurityBasicsLab/crAPI/8_Basic_Injection_Attacks.md

 3. Review the reply, and google which type of database the specified database is.

 It is not uncommon for web applications to use multiple types of database, e.g. relational and NoSql database.
-Obisvisouly this vulnerability are easy to exploit, when you know they exist, but finding these rather simple vulnerabilities without any prior knowledge would be rather hard.
+Obisvisouly these vulnerabilities are easy to exploit, when you know they exist, but finding these rather simple vulnerabilities without any prior knowledge would be rather hard.
 Then it is better to review the code of the application, to determine if proper input validation is used, Objects upholds invariance, or either parameterized statements or ORM are used.
 All of the before mentioned could mitigate this attack, and in combination with each other, create a strong